ECB willing to act fast to boost inflation, says Draghi

 "I see no reason to talk down the economic outlook and paint a gloomy picture," Weidmann said.
 "We should also not forget that the monetary policy measures already taken still need time to fully feed into the economy."

 Following Draghi's comments the euro fell as low as $1.0664 and traded near three-month lows against sterling.
-It then recouped its losses to move back above $1.07.
+It then recouped its losses to move back above $1.07 (0.69 pounds).

-Germany's Finance Minister Wolfgang Schaeuble, who has criticized the ECB in several occasions, was also due to speak at the event.
+Germany's Finance Minister Wolfgang Schaeuble, who has criticised the ECB in several occasions, was also due to speak at the event.

 DEFENDING QE